Welcome, I’m glad you’re here.

 Maybe its pain every month, irregular periods or bone-weary tiredness that brought you here.
-Maybe you just got diagnosed with Polycystic Ovarian Syndrome (PCOS) and you’re not sure what to do next.
-Maybe you are starting to feel some of the symptoms of menopause or maybe you are experiencing those symptoms in all their fullness and life is a struggle right now.
-Maybe you are a mum concerned about your daughters’ menstrual cycle.
-Maybe you are wanting to be a mum and have some concerns about your fertility or just want the best preconception preparation.
-Maybe you are just feeling off and you can’t put your finger on it.
+Have you just been diagnosed with Polycystic Ovarian Syndrome (PCOS) and you’re not sure what to do next?
+Are you are starting to feel some of the symptoms of menopause?
+Are you experiencing those symptoms in all their fullness because life is a struggle right now.
+Maybe you are a mum concerned about your daughters’ menstrual cycle or maybe you are wanting to be a mum but have some concerns about your fertility or just want the best preconception preparation.
+Are you just feeling off and you can’t put your finger on it?

 Either way, I’m happy you found me.